scarburato/searchenginepp/README.md

 make -j8
 ```

-you should replace the `-j8` with the number of cores in your CPU
+you should replace the `-j8` flag with the number of cores in your CPU

 ### CMake options